-How to guide others to love the cross
+How to love the cross

 There is no life within us if we don't love the cross

 Oh, God’s most beloved cross.
 What wonders it holds!
 The cross is fantastic!
 How can we embrace its gifts and come to love to suffer like Christ and the saints?

 “This filled me with…so great a love of suffering that what ever I had to bear seemed but light in comparison with the ardent desire I had to suffer, that thereby I might render myself conformable to my suffering Jesus.” –St. Margret Mary

 “For the sake of the joy that lay before him he [Christ] endured the cross” (Hebrews 12:2).

 We simply must learn how to do this.
 This is truly following Christ.
 This is how we love God.
 Not only will loving our crosses make our lives full of joy and peace especially during our suffering, we must know, it is through the cross that God will wipe out our desire for sin (send much grace to give us a saving faith), so we can desire God alone so to be saved by Him.
 The cross is of unfathomable value.